naomiyaki/kamajii/README.md

 First sample React component.

 ### Secure ipc Communication
 Electron's security is always evolving.
-In a small, internal app it might be OK to use some node methods right in the renderer, but it's considered insecure to expose this access in general.
+In a small, internal app it might be OK to use some Node methods right in the renderer, but it's considered insecure to expose this access in general.

 Still, the renderer needs *some way* to get messages back and forth with the main process.
 So Kamajii has a little script that creates single-purpose ipc messaging promises based on a simple object (You can also add your own methods, of course)!